NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 Having an attorney help you with claims adjusters is critical, as she can often negotiate an acceptable pre-trial settlement and save you and everyone else involved both time and money.

 What is more, an expert malpractice lawyer can prevent professional claim representatives from taking you lightly and bullying you into unacceptable compensation.

-Step 3: Get your medical records ready can be another requirement for medical malpractice claim .
+Get your medical records ready can be another requirement for medical malpractice claim .
 The minute you and your lawyer feel that you may have a valid malpractice case, contact your hospital and ask for your medical records.

 In most malpractice cases, medical records are often the best source of evidence to prove medical negligence.
 Your hospital must grant you access to your complete medical history and you must sign a release stating that your attorney and the defendants’ attorneys may have access to them as well.